 My teaching is motivated by my belief that sociology courses can significantly impact students’ lives by developing their capacity to think critically about their own social worlds, cultivating the skills they need to be engaged citizens and compassionate human beings, and helping them become wiser consumers of media.
 My primary aim is for my students to understand sociology not as a body of information to be learned, but as a set of skills and practices that can be used to understand the social world in nuanced, complex, and historically situated ways.

 I regularly teach three undergraduate courses at UAlbany: Sociology of Gender, Sociology of Race, Gender, and Class, and a senior writing seminar, Diversity in American Families.
-I teach two graduate seminars: Gender & Sexuality, and Gender & Education.
-I am currently developing a new course, Applied Qualitative Research Methods, for advanced undergraduates and master’s students, which I hope to offer for the first time in Spring 2021.
+I also teach three graduate courses: Gender & Sexuality, Gender & Education, and Applied Qualitative Research Methods.